 Business improvement

-We'll bring you closer to business areas to help us continually improve and build more resident-centered working cultures.
+We'll bring you closer to business areas to help us continually improve and build more resident-centred working cultures.

-Eighty-six per cent of you think it’s important that we offer you opportunities to collaborate with us on how we improve.
+Eighty-six per cent of you think it’s important to offer opportunities for collaboration on service improvements.

-Find out more about how to get involved at a business level.
+Learn more about how to get involved in service improvement.

 Scrutiny and oversight

-We'll work with residents to understand if we're doing what we say we will and whether we're making a positive difference.
+We'll work with residents to make sure we fulfil our commitments and make a positive difference.

-Ninety-one per cent of you think that it’s important to involve you in scrutinising our performance, while 94% think it’s important to look back at what we’ve done to see if it has had a positive impact.
+Ninety-one per cent of you think it’s important to involve residents in scrutinising our performance, while 94% think it’s important to review past actions for positive impact.

 Improving our resident involvement practice